yqx7150/EBMRec/README.md

 # MRI Reconstruction Using Energy-Based Model
-The Code is created based on the method described in the following paper: MRI Reconstruction Using Energy-Based Model
+The Code is created based on the method described in the following paper: MRI Reconstruction Using Energy-Based Model.

 ## Overview of the MRI reconstruction.
  <div align="center"><img src="https://github.com/yqx7150/EBMRec/blob/main/Figs/Fig1.png" width = "815" height = "470"> </div>